-Technology Misconduct (See Board policies EHB and KKB and procedure EHB-AP)
+Technology Misconduct (see Board policies EHB and KKB and procedure EHB-AP)

-Attempting, regardless of success, to: gain unauthorized access to a technology system or information; use district technology to connect to other systems in evasion of the physical limitations of the remote system; copy district files without authorization; interfere with the ability of others to utilize district technology; secure a higher level of privilege without authorization; introduce computer viruses, hacking tools, or other disruptive/destructive programs onto or using district technology; or evade or disable a filtering/blocking device.
+1. Attempting, regardless of success, to: gain unauthorized access to a technology system or information; use district technology to connect to other systems in evasion of the physical limitations of the remote system; copy district files without authorization; interfere with the ability of others to utilize district technology; secure a higher level of privilege without authorization; introduce computer viruses, hacking tools, or other disruptive/destructive programs onto or using district technology; or evade or disable a filtering/blocking device.

-First Restitution.
-Principal/Student conference, loss of user privileges, detention, in-

-Offense: school suspension, or 1-180 days out-of-school suspension.

-Subsequent Restitution.
-Loss of user privileges, 1-180 days out-of-school suspension or
+First Offense Restitution.
+Principal/Student conference, loss of user privileges, detention, in-school suspension, or 1-180 days out-of-school suspension.
+Subsequent Offense Restitution.
+Loss of user privileges, 1-180 days out-of-school suspension, or expulsion.

-2. Using, displaying or turning on pagers, phones, personal digital assistants, personal laptops or any other electronic communication devices during the regular school day, including instructional class time, class change time, breakfast or lunch.
+2. Using, displaying, or turning on pagers, phones, personal digital assistants, personal laptops or any other personal electronic devices during the regular school day, including instructional class time, unless the use is part of the instructional program, required by a district-sponsored class or activity, or otherwise permitted by the building principal.

-First Confiscation, principal/student conference, detention, or in-school suspension.

-Subsequent Confiscation, principal/student conference, detention, in-school suspension, 1-180

-Offense: days out-of-school suspension, or expulsion.
+First Offense Confiscation, principal/student conference, detention, or in-school suspension.
+Subsequent Offense Confiscation, principal/student conference, detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.

-3. Violation other than those listed in (1), (2) or of Board policy EHB and procedure EHB-AP.
+3. Violations, other than those listed in (1) or (2) above, of Board policy EHB, procedure EHB-AP1 or any policy or procedure regulating student use of personal electronic devices.

-First Restitution.
-Principal/Student conference, detention, in-school suspension, or 1-180

-Offense: days out-of-school suspension.

-Subsequent Restitution.
-Loss of user privileges, in-school suspension, 1-180 days out-of-school

-Offense: suspension, or expulsion.
+First Offense Restitution.
+Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension.
+Subsequent Offense Restitution.
+Loss of user privileges, in-school suspension, 1-180 days out-of-school suspension, or expulsion.